Japan Inc expected to announce modest wage hikes after annual talks

 By Tetsushi Kajimoto

-TOKYO, March 16 (Reuters) - Japan's top firms are set to offer pay rises of around 2% or more as annual labour talks wrap up on Wednesday, a boost from last year's razor-thin increase that is still unlikely to kick-start domestic demand in a moribund economy.
+TOKYO, March 16 (Reuters) - Japan's top firms are set to offer pay rises of around 2% or more as annual labour talks wrap up on Wednesday, a boost from last year's razor-thin increase that is still unlikely to kick-start demand in the moribund economy.

-Prime Minister Fumio Kishida has piled pressure on profitable firms to raise pay by 3% or more as part of his drive to spread wealth more widely.
+Prime Minister Fumio Kishida has piled pressure on profitable firms to raise pay by 3% or more as part of his drive to spread wealth more widely and boost consumer spending.

 Low wages remain one of the most pressing problems for the world's third-largest economy, where companies and households tend to hoard cash instead of spending thanks to years of deflation.
 The annual wage increases by large firms set the tone for the rest of the economy and are therefore closely watched.